kawinsw/haskell-exercism/README.md

-# haskell-exercism
+# Haskell practice
-Exercises for the Haskell programming language on Exercism (exercism.io)
+Attempt at learning some functional programming using Haskell.
+Problems from [Exercism](https://exercism.io).